-Computing is taught from EYFS to Key Stage 3 to enable students to develop both computational thinking and creativity to understand and adapt to the changing world.
+Computing is taught throughout Key Stage 3 as a compulsory subject, and in Year 10 and 11 as an option.
+Computing enables students to develop both computational thinking and creativity to understand and adapt to the changing world.
 The subject links to mathematics, science, design and technology, among others.
 Within lessons, students are taught how digital systems work, the principles of information and computing, while utilising this knowledge through programming in different languages.
 Students are also taught how to use a range or programs to convey their thoughts and ideas through information and communication technology, skills vital for future employment.

 The national curriculum for computing aims to ensure that all pupils: